 Allegedly, cheesecake was a favourite dessert of Henry VIII.
 Unrecognisable to the cheesecake we know and love today, the cheese was diced and softened with milk before straining.
-To this, the chef would mix butter, eggs and sugar and pop it in the 16th century oven, and, as it was so popular, the recipe was included in the first cookbook, written in 1545 and commission by the king himself.
+To this, the chef would mix butter, eggs and sugar and pop it in the 16th century oven, and, as it was so popular, the recipe was included in the first cookbook, written in 1545 and commissioned by the king himself.
 He ate a considerable amount, after all.

 I recite this tale for you, dear reader, as I recline on the sofa and ponder cheesecake.
 A difficult job, you know.
 Nowadays, it is more than baked strained cheese, which, delicious as it sounds, was considered a luxury.
 Today, we devour baked or unbaked varieties, bought boxed from the freezer or chiller aisles, or homemade by your mum.
 Some are topped with fruity coulis, drizzled with chocolate sauce in restaurants, or served with an swirl of cream on the side like a chintzy decorative bauble.